-Scot has also been involved in a multi-year project photographing Yosemite's expansive backcountry wilderness areas with four other photographers in cooperation with the Yosemite Fund.
+Scot has also been involved in a multi-year project photographing Yosemite's expansive backcountry wilderness areas with four other photographers in cooperation with Yosemite Conservancy.
 As a result, First Light: Five Photographers Explore Yosemite’s Wilderness was published in Summer 2009.

-Scot is currently photographing extensively in the Maine Woods, Yosemite National Park & the Sierra Nevada and the Texas Hill Country where he was recently named the first Artist-in-Park for Lyndon B. Johnson National Historical Park, located in Johnson City and Stonewall, Texas.
+Scot is currently photographing extensively in the Maine Woods, the Sierra Nevada (including Yosemite & King’s Canyon national parks), the Ozarks and the Texas Hill Country where he is Artist-in-Park for Lyndon B. Johnson National Historical Park, located in Johnson City and Stonewall, Texas.

 Scot’s photography has been featured in publications and books including America’s Famous and Historic Trees, America West Magazine, Cape Cod Life, D Magazine, National Wildlife, Steinway & Sons Magazine, Yosemite Magazine, Yosemite Fund Annual Reports, the National Park Service’s Yosemite Valley Plan and other Yosemite-related projects, and the National Park Service's Special Resource Study of Walden Pond and Woods.
 Scot was also featured on “CBS Sunday Morning” with Charles Osgood.
 In addition, a selection of his large-format photographs of Italy are now being displayed in many Romano's Macaroni Grill restaurants throughout the country.

-As part of Scot’s lifelong commitment to conservation, he offers his photography to the Walden Woods Project, The Yosemite Fund and Groundwork Dallas for use in their efforts to raise money for restoration or to raise awareness.
-He donates a percentage of his Walden Woods photography sales to the non-profit Walden Woods Project, and of his Yosemite National Park photography sales to The Yosemite Fund.
-In addition, for each copy sold of Walden: 150th Anniversary Illustrated Edition of the American Classic and Cape Cod: Illustrated Edition of the American Classic, Scot is making a donation to the Walden Woods Project.
-Scot and his wife, Marilyn, are on the Resource Board of Groundwork Dallas, a non profit dedicated to promoting environmental, economic and social well-being in the Great Trinity Forest and surrounding neighborhoods.
+As part of Scot’s lifelong commitment to conservation, he offers his photography to the Walden Woods Project, Yosemite Conservancy, Groundwork Dallas and Friends of Lyndon B. Johnson National Historical Park for use in their efforts to raise money for restoration and/or to raise awareness.
+He donates a percentage of his Walden Woods photography sales to the non-profit Walden Woods Project, of his Yosemite National Park photography sales to Yosemite Conservancy and of his Great Trinity Forest photography sales to Groundwork Dallas.
+In addition, for each copy sold of Walden: 150th Anniversary Illustrated Edition and Cape Cod: Illustrated Edition of the American Classic, Scot is making a donation to the Walden Woods Project and for each copy sold of My First Summer in the Sierra: 100th Anniversary Illustrated Edition to Yosemite Conservancy.

-He lives in Dallas, Texas, with his wife, Marilyn, and dog, Bart.
+Scot lives in Dallas, Texas, with his wife, Marilyn, and dog, Bart.
+The Millers own and operate Sun to Moon Gallery, a fine art photography gallery, located in the Dallas Design District.

 Sun to Moon Gallery